catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

 There are many ways to install the tools for using Catalyst Cloud on the command line, depending on your use case.

-Pick your preferred package to install, and installation method, and follow the documented steps.
+Pick your preferred package and installation method, and follow the documented steps.

 .. tabs::

   .. group-tab:: Catalyst Cloud API Client

-    Catalyst Cloud API Client is a standard Python package available on PyPI, and can be installed using one of the following methods.
+    The Catalyst Cloud API Client is a standard Python package available on PyPI, and can be installed using one of the following methods.

     .. tabs::